MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/lsa-lookup-performance-counters.md

 > [!NOTE]
 > A larger log file size may be needed in a busy environment.
 It can be specified using the last 4 bits of the DWORD in LsapDbgTraceOptions.
 The value should be specified in MBs in hexadecimal.
 For example, to set the log file size to 50MB, set LspDbgTraceOptions to 0x00320001.
 Setting the file size to a very large value might make it impossible to open and read using some text editors.

-## LSA Lookup caches
+## LSA Lookups caches

-Two LSA Looup caches exist.
-LSA Name cache, for successfully translated names; and Negative Isolated name cache, for unresolved names.
+The LSA maintains several caches, two of which are discussed here: LSA Name cache, for successfully translated names; and Negative Isolated name cache, for unresolved names.

 ### LSA Name cache